HPI-Information-Systems/Mondrian/README.md

 The script allows different configurations to be tested, selecting them with command line arguments.
 To run region detection using the connected component baseline and see the evaluation results, run:

+`python3 region_detection.py --baseline --evaluate`

+To test using a static radius R, run:

+`python3 region_detection.py --static R --evaluate`

+To test using a dynamic, optimal radius, run:

+`python3 region_detection.py --dynamic --evaluate`

+For the full list of parameters, type:

+`python3 region_detection.py --help`

+## Template inference experiment
+The template_recognition.py scripts can be used to run the experiments on the multiregion inference component of Mondrian.

+Like the region_detection.py script, this requires the target regions to be in a file named "annotations_elements.json" inside the annotation folder as well as the gold standard templates file named "annotations_templates.json".
+Additionally, it requires results produced from the multiregion detection script.
+The input files are read from the "res/{dataset-name}/csv" folder and the output of the scripts are read/written to the "result" folder.
+The dataset name can be specified as a command line argument.

+The script allows different configurations to be tested, selecting them with command line arguments.
+To run region detection using the connected component baseline and see the evaluation results, run:

 `python3 basic.py --baseline --evaluate`

 To test using a static radius R, run:

 `python3 basic.py --static R --evaluate`

 To test using a dynamic, optimal radius, run:

 `python3 basic.py --dynamic --evaluate`

 For the full list of parameters, type:

 `python3 basic.py --help`

-## Template inference experiment
-The template_recognition.py scripts can be used to run the experiments on the multiregion detection components.

-The region_detection.py script requires the annotated regions to be in a file named "annotations_elements.json" inside the annotation folder, while the template_recognition.py script requires additionally a file named "annotations_templates.json".

-The output of the scripts will be produced in a "result" folder where the script are launched.
-To correcly launch the template_recognition.py script, there need to be results produced from the multiregion detection script.